tojoos/Polish_SPOJ/README.md

 # Polish SPOJ
 Repository cointains problems solved by myself.
+For most of them I used jdk1.8.0 / jdk15.0.2.
 Problems are numbered by its ID on website: https://pl.spoj.com/problems.
 Every solution had been uploaded and accepted by Online Judge.